johncrook-davies/sailing/buoyage.md

   - Starboard - pointy top
 * Colour:
   - Depends on IALA region
-  - In IALA A, port is red and starbord is green
+  - In IALA A, port is red and starboard is green
-  - In IALA A, port is green and starbord is red
+  - In IALA A, port is green and starboard is red
 * Lights:
   - Any red sequence other than 2+1
   - Any green sequence other than 2+1